 Kenya, like the majority of the world's countries, lacks a unified legislative framework governing lifestyle audit, as the country's existing laws are insufficient in combating graftrelated offenses.
-However, the current applicable law for conducting lifestyle audits includes Chapter Six of the Constitution, which deals with integrity and leadership, Article 10 of the Constitution, the Leadership and Integrity Act (LIA) of 2012,29 the Public Officer and Ethics Act (POEA) of 2003,30 the Public Service Act of 2015,31 and the Anti-Corruption and Economic Crimes Act32 (ACECA) of 2003.
+However, the current applicable law for conducting lifestyle audits includes Chapter Six of the Constitution, which deals with integrity and leadership, Article 10 of the Constitution, the Leadership and Integrity Act (LIA) of 2012, the Public Officer and Ethics Act (POEA) of 2003, the Public Service Act of 2015, and the Anti-Corruption and Economic Crimes Act (ACECA) of 2003.
 More precisely, Section 30 of the Public Officer and Ethics Act compels state or public officers to file a statement of wealth upon appointment to the public service and every two years thereafter.
 The public officer's wealth declaration should disclose or reveal the officer's list of assets/properties and liabilities, as well as the dates on which they were obtained.
-Additionally, Kenyan law provides for various types of lifestyle audits, including those conducted by investigative agencies into public officers' possession of unexplained wealth, those conducted through declaration and verification of income, assets, and liabilities, those conducted through monitoring of bank accounts held by public servants outside Kenya, and those conducted through vetting of public officers.
+Additionally, Kenyan law provides for various types of lifestyle audits, including those conducted through declaration and verification of income, assets, and liabilities, those conducted through monitoring of bank accounts held by public servants outside Kenya, and those conducted through vetting of public officers.